 4. When you get a legitimate negative feedback (and you will), act quickly, apologetically, and generously.

 5. Use automated Amazon feedback software.

 We would add a further two tips to Stephen’s list that could help you prevent negative feedback and product returns.

 - Provide better product descriptions and images.

 - Ensure you ship your items on time and respond to customers in a timely manner.

-#5.
-Feedback Mistakes You Should Avoid
+7 Feedback Mistakes to Avoid

 1. Taking your time in responding to buyers’ feedback